HPDSResearch/io_cache_performance_analysis_framework/README.md

 This piece of software can be used free of charge for both academic and commercial purposes.

 If you use this code, please cite the following paper:

-Authors: M. Ajdari, P. Peykani Sani, A. Moradi, M. Khanalizadeh Imani, A. H. Bazkhanei, H. Asadi
-Title: "Re-architecting I/O Caches for Emerging Fast Storage Devices"
+M. Ajdari, P. Peykani Sani, A. Moradi, M. Khanalizadeh Imani, A. H. Bazkhanei, H. Asadi, "Re-architecting I/O Caches for Emerging Fast Storage Devices"
- Venue: ASPLOS 2023
+, ASPLOS 2023